hro-ict/django_app_it_help_desk/README.md

-# Django Virtual Environment Project
+# Django IT Helpdesk Ticketsystem Project

 This project is developed using the Django web framework and run in a virtual environment.